 Storm water is collected from the I-75 freeway and service drives in a network of pipes that direct flows into seven “drop shafts” (large pipes).
 These shafts connect to the tunnel below, where the storm water then flows north to a new pump station just northeast of the I-75 and 12 Mile Road interchange.
 The pump station lifts the water nearly 100-ft and discharges it into the Oakland County Water Resources Commissioner (OCWRC) Retention Treatment Facility.

 Infographic to show what will happen when rain hits the roadway and makes its way to and through the drainage tunnel.

 When will the Tunnel and pump station be completed?

 The tunnel work began in the Fall of 2019, experienced a delay in 2021, and is scheduled to continue into late 2023.
-The TBM is working north from the I-696 interchange to the 12 Mile Road pump station.
-The TBM will then be removed from the 12 Mile Road pump station and be relocated back to the launch site at the I-696 interchange.
-Once relocated, it will begin working its way south to the Meyers Avenue shaft site.
-After the TBM has completed its job, it will be removed from the ground and decommissioned (taken apart) as crews complete pump station and drop shaft work and finalize the tunnel drainage system.
+The TBM began working north from the I-696 interchange to the 12 Mile Road pump station.
+The TBM was then removed from the 12 Mile Road pump station and relocated back to the launch site at the I-696 interchange to begin working its way south to the Meyers Avenue shaft site.
+Now that it has reached the Meyers Avenue shafter site, it will be removed from the ground and decommissioned (taken apart) as crews complete pump station and drop shaft work and finalize the tunnel drainage system.